All Episodes

 Some of you say, well, Newt's old.

-Well, Newt's, you know, that's think back.
+Well, Newt's, you know, let's think back.

-Has there been any other political figure that has transformed Washington like Newt Gingrich did since Ronald Reagan.
+Has there been any other political figure that has transformed Washington like Newt Gingrich did since Ronald Reagan?

-Now we can talk about Donald Trump's agenda.
+Now, we can talk about Donald Trump's agenda.

-Donald Trump has a bold transformative agenda.
+Donald Trump has a bold, transformative agenda.

-He's gonna have to get this agenda through Congress, and he already has a hostile speaker in Paul Ryan, if he remains speaker, assuming that they hold on to the House and has a hostile Senate majority leader in Mitch McConnell, they've not exactly been the most supportive people.
+And he already has a hostile speaker in Paul Ryan if he remains speaker, assuming that they hold on to the House and has a hostile Senate majority leader in Mitch McConnell.

-The conditions aren't exactly perfect for Donald Trump, and I don't know what's going to happen, but if he wants to build the wall, if he wants to deal with immigrants from countries that practice Sharia law, if Donald Trump wants to transform the VA, build up our nation's military and spend the money that it's going to take and yet move towards a balanced budget and cut spending and many maybe adopt the penny plan, which he's talked about.
+But if he wants to build the wall, if he wants to deal with immigrants from countries that practice Sharia law, if Donald Trump wants to transform the VA, build up our nation's military and spend the money that it's going to take and yet move towards a balanced budget and cut spending and maybe adopt the penny plan, which he's talked about, if he wants to get rid of health care savings accounts,

-If he wants to get rid of health care savings accounts, if he wants to appoint these conservative justices whose names he's given us, if he wants to expand coal mining and oil production and fracking and nuclear power plants and all the above, that's going to take a lot of support from members of Congress.
+if he wants to appoint these conservative justices whose names he's given us, if he wants to expand coal mining and oil production and fracking and nuclear power plants and all the above, that's going to take a lot of support from members of Congress.

-If he wants to send education back to the States, which he does, that's going to take a lot as well.
+If he wants to send education back to the states, which he does, that's going to take a lot as well.

-So the reason I picked Newt is many fold.
+So the reason I picked Newt is manyfold.

 Let me give you a few of them.